-development of projects in different areas of interest.
+Universities and Technological Centres Elewit signed two new framework agreements with universities for the development of projects in different areas of interest.
 Consequently, Elewit currently has nine collaboration agreements with universities and technological centres.
-Elewit has signed 12 new collaboration agreements with companies and institutions for project development and corporate scouting.
-Elewit has signed up to the High Commissioner for Spain Entrepreneurial Nation.
-Elewit has rolled out a new tool, the launch of technological challenges on the ecosystem, contributing to technological surveillance and providing novel and disruptive solutions to some of our business challenges.
+Companies and Institutions Elewit has signed 12 new collaboration agreements with companies and institutions for project development and corporate scouting.
+Communities and innovation networks Elewit has signed up to the High Commissioner for Spain Entrepreneurial Nation.
+Other interactions with our ecosystem Elewit has rolled out a new tool, the launch of technological challenges on the ecosystem, contributing to technological surveillance and providing novel and disruptive solutions to some of our business challenges.